Thomas L. Harris

-Thomas Langrell Harris (October 29, 1816 – November 24, 1858) was a soldier in the United States Army and U.S. Representative from Illinois.
-Harris was decorated for bravery at the Battle of Cerro Gordo during the Mexican–American War, and served in Congress as a Democrat.
+Thomas Langrell Harris (October 29, 1816 – November 24, 1858) was an American lawyer who was a soldier in the United States Army and U.S. representative from Illinois in the mid-19th century.

+Harris was decorated for bravery at the Battle of Cerro Gordo during the Mexican–American War, and was a member of Congress as a Democrat.

 Early life

 Born in Norwich, Connecticut, Harris pursued classical studies and was graduated from Washington (now Trinity) College, Hartford, Connecticut, in 1841 where he studied law.

 Early career

 He was admitted to the bar in 1842 and commenced practice in Petersburg, Illinois.
 He was made School commissioner for Menard County in 1845.

 Military service

 During the Mexican–American War, he raised and commanded a company and joined the Fourth Regiment, Illinois Volunteer Infantry.
 Harris was subsequently elected major of the regiment.
-Whilst absent and with the US Army, Harris was elected a member of the State senate in 1846.
+While absent and with the US Army, Harris was elected a member of the State senate in 1846.
 He was presented with a sword by the State of Illinois for gallantry at the Battle of Cerro Gordo, Mexico.